jcmurray/MQTT-S/README.md

   If you set D6 to 1, uncomment a line //#define XBEE_FLOWCTL_CRTSCTS in Mqtts_Defines.h

-How to Compile (Requiered sources)
+How to Make (Requiered source code list)
 -----------
 ####1) Linux Client
 *  MQTTS_Defines.h